 As an alternative to requests for hearing and petitions to intervene, within 30 days from the date of publication of this notice, persons may submit written comments regarding the license transfer application, as provided for in 10 CFR 2.1305.
 The Commission will consider and, if appropriate, respond to these comments, but such comments will not otherwise constitute part of the decisional record.
 Comments should be submitted to the Secretary, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, Attention: Rulemakings and Adjudications Staff, and should cite the publication date and page number of this Federal Register notice.

-Dated in Rockville, Maryland this 27th day of July 2005.
+Dated at Rockville, Maryland this 27th day of July 2005.

 For the Nuclear Regulatory Commission.